 - mixxx is an open-source one.

-- Algoriddim djay (AUD80) runs on ipad mac and windows and can stream tracks from spotify (!)
+- Algoriddim djay (AUD80) runs on ipad mac and Windows and claims it can stream tracks from spotify.

 - Tangerine classifies tempo in itunes.
 Abandonware.